helmholtz-analytics/heat/doc/source/getting_started.rst

 Python
 ^^^^^^

-HeAT requires Python 3.6 or greater, which is pre-installed by default on most Linux distributions.
+Heat requires Python 3.6 or greater, which is pre-installed by default on most Linux distributions.
 You can check your Python by running:

 .. code:: bash